Worrying Less about Our Health Could Make Us Healthier

 At one time or another in our life many of us have tried to improve our health, or even cure a minor condition by resorting to nutritional supplements and diets.
-What looked as an honest warning about harmful effects of pharmaceuticals - not an advertisement in a blooming industry - was a clear message about our being "poisoned" by medical establishment including the Big Pharma.
+What looked as an honest warning about harmful effects of pharmaceuticals---not an advertisement in a blooming industry---was a clear message about our being "poisoned" by medical establishment including the Big Pharma.

 Every book on nutrition included the ancient slogan: "Let food be your medicine, and medicine your food".
-Now, many years after educating myself with all that information, I honestly still don't know how much of that was a fact, and how much a sheer exaggeration aiming at selling a lot of vitamins and similar stuff.
+Now, many years after educating myself with all that information, I honestly still don't know how much of that was a fact, and how much was a sheer exaggeration aiming at selling a lot of vitamins and similar stuff.

-And it's even a bigger shame that we have become so damn sensitive about our health, rushing to the doctor at the first sneeze, and falling for the advertisement of both camps - medical and alternative - that our health is "fragile, unstable, sensitive, and delicate, so the only way for us to survive is to use their services and products".
+And it's even a bigger shame that we have become so damn sensitive about our health, rushing to the doctor at the first sneeze, and falling for the advertisement of both camps---medical and alternative---that our health is "fragile, unstable, sensitive, and delicate, so the only way for us to survive is to use their services and products".